-Objective A To protect and preserve the natural environment.
-Policy 2 Seek the restoration of environmentally damaged areas and natural resources.
-Policy 4 Require development projects to give due consideration to natural features such as slope, flood and erosion hazards, water- recharge areas, distinctive land forms, and existing vegetation.
-Dolion 6 Design surface drainage and flood-control systems in a manner which will Policy 6 help preserve their natural settings.
-Policy 7 Protect the natural environment from damaging levels of air, water and noise pollution Policy 8 Protect plants, birds, and other animals that are unique to the State of Hawai'i and the Island of O'ahu.
+- Objective A To protect and preserve the natural environment. - Policy 2 Seek the restoration of environmentally damaged areas and natural resources. - Policy 4 Require development projects to give due consideration to natural features such as slope, flood and erosion hazards, water-recharge areas, distinctive land forms, and existing vegetation. - Policy 6 Design surface drainage and flood-control systems in a manner which will help preserve their natural settings. - Policy 7 Protect the natural environment from damaging levels of air, water and noise pollution - Policy 8 Protect plants, birds, and other animals that are unique to the State of Hawai'i and the Island of O'ahu.

 Discussion: Landscape restoration activities within the Cultural Preserve would restore the Preserve area landscape, which is currently dominated by non-native and invasive vegetation.
 Activities would replace existing vegetation with native species.
 The features of the Petition Area natural environment were considered in the project's design.
 This resulted in the incorporation of mitigative measures that protect and preserve these resources.
-Existing Petition Area slope and topographic characteristics were considered in the design of proposed grading improvements.
+Existing Petition Area slope and topographic characteristics were considered in the design of proposed grading landscape would reduce habitat for Pue'o predators.

+improvements.
 Grading will be compatible with existing Petition Area topographic conditions.
 The Petition Area is not located within a floodplain.
 Stormwater runoff during large storms currently results in erosion of Petition Area soils.
 These soils and other stormwater contaminants adversely impact water resources adjacent to and downslope from the Petition Area.
 Proposed retention/detention basins and other drainage improvements will mitigate impacts from stormwater induced erosion, aiding the preservation of the Petition Area's natural setting and associated water resources.
 Although grading would alter distinctive landforms of the Petition Area, impacts to visual resources are not anticipated.
 These distinctive landforms are one of many components creating the visual character of the region around the Petition Area.
 Therefore, landform alteration would not adversely impact Petition Area or regional visual resources.
 Grading improvements would displace vegetation in the cemetery expansion area.
 Although the majority of displaced species are alien, a comparatively smaller percentage are Polynesian introductions possessing native Hawaiian cultural value.
 These Polynesian introduced species would be used to landscape the Cultural Preserve, ensuring their continued presence in the Petition Area.
 Air and noise impacts would primarily occur during the construction of cemetery expansion improvements.
 Mitigative measures are proposed to alleviate these impacts and include preparation of a dust control plan if adverse air quality impacts are anticipated.
 A noise permit would be obtained if construction noise exceeds or is expected to exceed State permissible noise standards.
 The project avian and mammalian survey determined rare or endangered avian and mammalian species are not present in the Petition Area.
+In particular, the Petition Area would continue to be an unsuitable Pue'o habitat following project implementation.
+Pue'o would continue to not inhabit the Petition Area.
+The Petition Area would remain an unsuitable Pue'o habitat because the open grassed landscape created by cemetery expansion improvements would not provide the tall grassland habitat this species prefers.
 However, Pue'o may be present on a seasonal basis.
-Seasonally present Pue'o would experience a small benefit from project landscaping as replacement of forested area with open grassed landscape would reduce habitat for Pue'o predators.
+Seasonally present Pue'o would experience a small benefit from project landscaping as replacement of forested area with open grassed